KomodoPlatform/developer-docs/docs/basic-docs/atomic-swap-dex/dex-api.md

 This command must be executed at the initiation of each MM2 instance.
 :::

-The `electrum` method enables a `coin` by connecting your MM2 instance to the `coin` blockchain using electrum technology (e.g. lite mode).
+The `electrum` method enables a `coin` by connecting the user's MM2 instance to the `coin` blockchain using electrum technology (e.g. lite mode).

 This allows the user to avoid syncing the entire blockchain to their local machine.